mjharriso/MIDAS/README.md

  * temporal averaging (Datetime).

- MIDAS was first developed by Matt Harrison as an employee of NOAA/GFDL and has been used for the generation of some of the realistic model configurations and post-run analysis scripts (https://github.com/NOAA-GFDL/MOM6-examples.git)
+ MIDAS was first developed by Matt Harrison as an employee of NOAA/GFDL and has been used for the generation of realistic global model configurations and post-run analysis scripts (https://github.com/NOAA-GFDL/MOM6-examples.git)